 - Direct debit: Also known as automatic debit, you may qualify for a lower interest rate with this payment method.
 Simply provide the merchant or service provider with your checking account information, and they’ll withdraw the necessary funds on the monthly due date.

-- Online bill pay: By giving your financial institution details on a lender or service provider, you can set up an automated bill pay schedule.
-It’s a great way to put all your bill pay information in one place, but it can take some time to set up.
+- Online bill pay: By giving your financial institution details on a lender or service provider, you can set up automatic payments using a bill pay schedule.
+Autopay is a great way to put all your bill pay information in one place, but it can take some time to set up.

-If you decide to pay bills using your credit card, then it’s more important than ever to keep up with payments.
-Pay as much as you can on time each month to help minimize interest payments and avoid fees.
-Learn more tips on managing credit card payments.
+If you decide to pay bills using your credit card, it’s more important than ever to keep up with your monthly payments.
+Pay as much as you can on time each month to help minimize credit card interest payments and avoid fees, such as late fees.